Benedetto Bonfigli: Totila's siege of Perugia

 The second half of the chapel was also commissioned to Bonfigli to decorate.
-The frescoes on the second half depict the scenes from the life of St Herculanus.
+The frescoes in the second half depict the scenes from the life of St Herculanus.
 The original commission was for four frescoes, but Bonfigli only painted three.
 The right of the back wall was painted with the fresco Totila's siege of Perugia.
 This wildly active fresco is divided into two scenes, with the siege of Totila depicted on the left and the scene after the city has fallen on the right.
-The left side shows Totila's army camped out around the ruins of the amphitheater outside Porta Marzia that effected the siege when it began in 542.
+The left side shows Totila's army camped out around the ruins of the amphitheatre outside Porta Marzia which effected the siege when it began in 542.
 The left scene takes place in 549, where the soldiers gather around an ox.
 This ox was thrown over the city walls by St. Herculanus to convince the army the city still had provisions, but the trick was ruined by a cleric who revealed the lie.
 The right side of the fresco shows a few citizens of Perugia laying a beheaded St Herculanus and a young boy into a grave after the city had fallen.
 The city in the background provides a depiction of the Colle Landone, a hill in Perugia occupied by the Etruscans in the 4th century B.C., before the building of the Roman wall Rocca Paolina in 1540.
 The fresco shows historical buildings of Perugia, including the Porta Marzia, the church of Sant' Ercolano, and the towers of Baglioni palaces.